 |Luc-sur-Mer, Normandy, France, June 2009|

-Ok, so this parking lot is beautiful because it is a) on the Normandy Coast of France, and b) features a sunset.
+Ok, so the parking lot in this picture is beautiful because it is a) on the Normandy Coast of France, and b) features a sunset.
 I chose this vacation shot my daughter took because it fits today’s post, as

-The past few days I have been trimming an essay to meet the word count of a call for submissions, and the “parking lot” method has made this much easier.
+The past few days I have been trimming an essay to meet the word count of a call for submissions.
+The “parking lot” method has made this much easier.
 All this means is that I open another document, give it the same file name as the piece I am editing, but add the words “parking lot.”

 I have occasionally gone back and put something in again that I had previously parked.
 After all, the editorial process is a fickle one.
 As you trim, you home in on a piece’s meaning, and sometimes something you thought should be cut actually needs to go back in.

-I also never delete my parking lots because once in a while I have been working on another piece and had that keen sense of having already written about this, and sure enough, I find it in a parking lot (the document search function is also a beautiful thing).
+I also never delete my parking lots because once in a while I have been working on another piece and had that keen sense of having already written about this, and sure enough, I find it in a parking lot.
+The document search function is also a beautiful thing!
 Most of the time, however, a parking lot never gets looked at again once its corresponding piece is submitted.

 Sometimes the parking lot does get full, meaning there is no more I can cut.
 With this essay I am working on, I started with about 1,300 words and am now down to 878, still not quite within the word count range of 700 – 800 words.
 This is when the piece goes off to an editor friend.
 She can see what I cannot, and perhaps she’ll ask me, despite all the cutting, to elaborate on something I took out.
 The beauty then is that it’s still in the parking lot, ready to be evaluated again.